 After completion of college he went on to work various camps and showcases all over the country including the University of Notre Dame, University of Arkansas, and Mickey Owen Baseball School.
 He has spoken at many clinics including those at Mickey Owen Winter Clinics and the Kansas High School Baseball Coaches Association.

-Dennis started out as a high school baseball coach for 10 years.
+Vilela started out as a high school baseball coach for 10 years.
 He has served as head coach at Climax Springs and led Cougars to a school record in wins and a second place finish in the district tournament.
 He has also been a head coach at Columbus High School in Columbus Kansas.
 During his tenure, the Titans broke the single season totals for wins.
-They also upset the number #1 seed in the their state regional two years in a row.
+They also upset the number #1 seed in the state regional two years in a row.

 Vilela then spent three years at Labette Community College in Parsons, Kansas.
 His primary jobs were working with the hitters and catchers.
 He also was involved with recruiting.
 He has spent many summers coaching baseball and traveled to New Jersey to coach in the ACCBL.
 After his summer in New Jersey he became the assistant coach of the Joplin Slashers, a collegiate summer team out of the Jayhawk League.
 After two years as assistant for the Slashers he went on to be the head coach for the next two years.